dwsc37/cvwo-assignment/README.md

 -   /login
 -   /register

-Authentiation is done using JWTs.
-A JWT is issued by the backend to the frontend upon succesful login via a HTTP-only cookie.
+Authentication is done using JWTs.
+A JWT is issued by the backend to the frontend upon successful login via a HTTP-only cookie.
 This cookie is required to access all other pages in the app.
 It is also required to send requests to the backend (except login and register).

 ### Feed Pages